 Popular Styles for Exterior Doors

-Exterior doors refer to front doors, as well as patio, deck, and porch doors, and side doors.
+Exterior doors refer to front doors, as well as patio, deck, and porch doors, side doors, and garage doors.
 Popular styles for front doors include additions such as sidelights (glass panels on either side of your door), transoms (glass panels above your door), and glass inserts embedded in your door.
 Popular styles for patio, deck, and porch doors include sets of double french doors and sliding glass doors.

 For homeowners living in regions with extreme weather, such as hurricanes and blizzards, storm doors are popular to better protect the front door.